daniellopes04/tic-tac-toe/README.md

-# Simple Tic-Tac-Toe with React
+# Simple Tic-Tac-Toe game with React

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).